-While the kernel of an MPD is its set of XML schema artifacts (i.e., its IEM), there are also other kinds of MPD artifacts.
+While the kernel of an MPD is its XML schema (XSD) artifacts, there are also other kinds of MPD artifacts.
 These may include XML, text, or graphic files meant to inform humans, or intended to help accelerate use and implementation of the MPD by software tools.
 Appendix F: MPD Artifacts contains a listing of mandatory and optional artifacts for the five types of MPDs.
 The various types of artifacts are described in more detail in subsequent sections.